JasonBoy/wechat-jssdk/README.md

 ## THE NEXT MAJOR V3 WILL LEVERAGE ES6 FEATURES

-WeChat/WeiXin JS-SDK integration with NodeJS, also support retrieving wechat user profile with web OAuth.
+Next-Generation WeChat JS-SDK integration with NodeJS, also support retrieving wechat user profile with web OAuth.
 #### The usage of this readme is for v3
 For v1.x, pls checkout the [Readme on v1.x](https://github.com/JasonBoy/wechat-jssdk/tree/1.x)
 For v2.x, pls checkout the [Readme on v2.x](https://github.com/JasonBoy/wechat-jssdk/tree/2.x)